-We may remain classified as an EGC until the end of the fiscal year in which the fifth anniversary of our IPO occurs, which is December 31, 2024, although if the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the last trading day of the second quarter before that time or if we have annual gross revenues of \$1.235 billion or more in any fiscal year, we would cease to be an EGC as of December 31 of the applicable year.
+We may remain classified as an EGC until the end of the fiscal year in which the fifth anniversary of our IPO occurs, which is December 31, 2024, although if the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the last trading day of the second quarter before that time, which it did not at June 30, 2024, or if we have annual gross revenues of \$1.235 billion or more in any fiscal year, we would cease to be an EGC as of December 31 of the applicable year.
 We also would cease to be an EGC if we issue more than \$1 billion of non-convertible debt over a three-year period.